CPS & assembly

 This is a stand-in for

-call target
+call target1,

 but with the return pointer explicit.
-A call to div
+A call to div should

 therefore make the stack look something like this: